The question of I'm doing Whole30 "Do I Need to Start Over" comes up quite frequently with Whole30iers, even though the rules are very clear.

 There are other groups that are not so strict.
 They allow you to post anything you like whether it follows the rules or not.
 This is great if you want to post anything even if it doesn't follow all the Whole30 guidelines.

-The reality is that if you are posting items that are not compliant, as per the Whole30 guidelines, then I'm sorry to say that you are not doing the Whole30 program as it was intended.
+The reality is that if you are posting items that are not compatible, as per the Whole30 diet guidelines, then I'm sorry to say that you are not doing the Whole30 program as it was intended.

-I should also mention that some Whole30iers get the impression that they can bake their so called cake using compliant ingredients and it's OK.
+I should also mention that some Whole30iers get the impression that they can bake their so called cake using compatible ingredients and it's OK.
 But, stop!

 This is not OK.
 Part of the Whole30 program is re-conditioning your habits so that you are not so dependent on baked goods that are full of hidden sugars.
 The whole point is becoming more reliant on healthy "whole" foods.